-Aaron is the Director of Civil Litigation in the Burnham Law Firm based out of the Boulder office.
+Aaron is the Director of Civil Litigation in the Burnham Law based out of the Boulder office.
 Aaron is a graduate of the University of Denver Sturm College of Law, where he was the Editor in Chief of the Denver University Law Review, a position in which he honed his research and writing skills.
 He went on to serve as law clerk for the Honorable Gilbert M. Román on the Colorado Court of Appeals.

 Aaron leads the Burnham Law Civil Litigation Division, where he focuses on litigating complex contract, property and tort disputes.
 Aaron is a board member on the Denver University Law Review Advisory Board, and a member of the American Association for Justice.